Vyral/mark-callender/_posts/2022-07-21-why-crown-bakery-is-one-of-the-best.md

 ---
 layout: post
-title: Why Crown Bakery Is One of the Best
+title: Why Krown Bakery Is One of the Best
 date: 2022-07-21 00:00:00
 tags:
   - Real Estate
-excerpt: What the owner of Crown Bakery has to say about her business.
+excerpt: What the owner of Krown Bakery has to say about her business.
 enclosure:
 pullquote: Don’t forget to stop by this amazing bakery.
 enclosure_type: video/mp4